sarahliz24/SMARA-Cancer-Support/README.md

 # BUGS

 ## Known bugs
-- Footer not fixed - issue with division between footer and services section
+- Footer not fixed - issue with division between footer and map section
-- Ipad size - issue with blank space at bottom of services section
+- Ipad size - issue with blank space at bottom of services section in portrait mode
 - T&T Cancer Society link slow to load
+- console check warnings noted during 'inspector console' checks - related to fontawesome, and embedded maps and video and github- beyond the scope of this project to address these issues, however not noted to be impacting basic functionality of site  (some warnings only on Firefox - mention this a bit more...)

 ## Solved bugs
 - footer jumping to middle of page for small screens - media query was set to relative position for this screen size - remmoved this, bug fixed
 - contast issue with hero text
-- During manual testing it was noted that the video was not evenly aligned left-right on large screens - this was corrected by removing the width element from the video container, then amending the margin size.
+- During manual testing it was noted that the video was not evenly aligned left-right on large screens - this was corrected by removing the width element from the video container, then amending the margin size

 ---